 Made with vanilla-rosemary simple syrup, this Iced Vanilla Rosemary Latte will keep you cool and leave your feeling energetic all summer long.

-A couple Thursdays ago—two, to be exact—I met up with a handful of Pittsburgh bloggers for brunch at a restaurant called DiAnoia’s Eatery.
+A couple Thursdays ago, I met up with a handful of Pittsburgh bloggers for brunch at a restaurant called DiAnoia’s Eatery.
 It’s an Italian restaurant that strives to do things the “Italian way”, and I say this because during the week for breakfast, they mostly just serve pastries (though I managed to order the one non-Italian item: an egg sandwich).
-One thing that stood out to me though was the coffee selection.
+One thing that stood out to me was the coffee selection.
 Yes, they had regular coffee and plain lattes and whatnot, but they also had two uniquely-flavored lattes on their menu, one of them being a rosemary vanilla latte.

 SAY WHAT?!
 I had to try it.

 I was pleasantly surprised by the flavor, though I remember wishing it was slightly less rosemary-y.

 So, this is my take on their recipe: the perfect vanilla rosemary latte.

 To make the rosemary simple syrup, you’ll want to make simple syrup—sugar and water—and then add vanilla bean, rosemary and vanilla extract.

 Note: If you don’t want to add the vanilla bean (they’re a little expensive), you’ll want to add an extra 1/2 tsp of vanilla extract.

 The result is a delicious iced vanilla latte with a hint of rosemary, and it’s so tasty!
 Once you make the syrup, you’ll add it to the bottom of your glass, fill the glass with ice and milk, then pour espresso shots over top.
 You can also enjoy this syrup in your cold brew coffee if that’s easier/more accessible.
 You can store the syrup in a container in your refrigerator for up to two weeks.